aashishGitHub/RAG-app/.github/instructions/CPUI.instructions.md

 ## Introduction

-When performing a code review, respond in Spanish.
+When performing a code review, respond in German.

 When performing a code review, focus on readability and avoid nested ternary operators.